dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

 Each new domain added to an account has DNS hosting enabled by default, regardless if you register/transfer the domain or you simply add it.

+## Disable DNS hosting

+You can enable the DNS hosting service for a previously disabled domain from the domain DNS tab.

 <div class="section-steps" markdown="1">
 ##### To disable the DNS hosting

 1. Log into DNSimple with your user credentials.
-1. Click on your avatar on the top-right, and on the drop-down menu select the account.
+1. If you have multiple accounts, select your account in the navigation bar.
-1. On the top-nav menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
+1. Click the <label>Domains</label> tab, and locate the relevant domain name to access the domain page.
 1. Switch to the <label>DNS</label> tab.

     ![Domain DNS tab link](/files/domain-tab-dns-link.png)